 You can’t kill ideas.

 © Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me, 2011-2015.
-Unauthorized use and duplication of this material without express and written permission from this blog’s author and owner are strictly prohibited.
+Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me with appropriate and specific direction to the original content.